Forest Therapy – A Weekend Mindfulness Practices,

 Friday, September 13 – Sunday, September 15, 2019

 Held at the Highlands Nature Sanctuary

 Optional lodging at the Highlands Nature Sanctuary –

-Join us this weekend for a time to celebrate our connection with each other, and with the living natural communities in which we are immersed.
-For more information on Forest Therapy, see: http://www.lookingdeeper.com/nature-and-forest-therapy/
+Join us this weekend for a time to celebrate our connection with nature and each other.

 Eight Proven Benefits of Forest Therapy

 ✤ Boosts immune system

 ✤ Lowers blood pressure